zaidmohammed7/Emotion-Detector/README.md

 - Static code analysis for PEP 8 compliance.

 ## Important Notice:
-The external URL used for emotion detection in this project is currently disabled, as it was part of the course.
+The external URL used for emotion detection in this project is currently disabled, as it was a part of the course.
 Therefore, the service that was previously available at the following URL: https://sn-watson-emotion.labs.skills.network/v1/watson.runtime.nlp.v1/NlpService/EmotionPredict is no longer accessible.

 ### What You Can Do: